 The BWB awarded Oto Melara contracts for the supply of five 127/64 LW Alleggerito lightweight naval guns, four for installation on the F125 frigates and the fifth for training.

 The gun is installed on the forward gun deck.
 The turret of the 127/64 Alleggerito has a low radar cross section.

-The gun has two automatic feeding devices (AFDs), one for the charges and one for the projectiles, the rounds being automatically assembled before entering the turret, and can fire long-range Vulcano ammunition.
-The guns have a 35-rounds-a-minute rate of fire and a range of 23km against surface targets and 8.6km against airborne target.
+The gun has two automatic feeding devices (AFDs), one for the charges and one for the projectiles.
+The rounds are automatically assembled before entering the turret and can fire long-range Vulcano ammunition.
+The guns have a 35-rounds-a-minute rate of fire and a range of 23km against surface targets and 8.6km against airborne targets.